-Incorporate Steampunk Into Your Daily Fashions for a Signature Look
+How to Incorporate Steampunk Into Your Daily Signature Look

-Those that sew can try their hand at creating lovely Steampunk clothing items, from skirts, jackets, and men’s driving costume to wedding dresses with patterns readily available on the market.
+Those that sew can try their hand at creating lovely steampunk clothing items, from skirts, jackets, and men’s driving costumes to wedding dresses with patterns readily available on the market.
 They can usually be found in the historic or costume category.

-Vogue’s new spring catalog features a stunning skit that is a perfect and stunning mainstream version of the Steampunk Style.
+Vogue’s new spring catalog features a stunning skit that is a perfect mainstream version of the steampunk style.
 Look for Vogue pattern 8858, pictured above.
-This pattern is rated as Easy.
+This pattern is rated as "easy."
 Experienced sewers should have no problem with the elaborate ruffled maxi-length version.
 Patience and carefully reading the instructions should enable less experienced sewers to take on (and conquer) a new sewing challenge.
 Paired with a high-neck lace blouse this skirt could easily become part of a wedding ensemble.

 Spiffy SpatsClick thumbnail to view full-size

-A stylish way to add Steampunk to your wardrobe is footwear.
-Boots or booties paired with more conservative skirts and slacks can breathe new life into your wardrobe.
+A stylish way to add steampunk to your wardrobe is footwear.
+Boots or booties paired with more conservative skirts and slacks can breathe new life into your usual style.
 Details like brass accents or buckles, industrial accents or patterns, and fabrics that feel old-fashioned, like damask and lace, work well.

-Everyday clothing items you can pair with your Steampunk boots are skinny jeans or pencil skirts, peplum blouses, jackets or dresses.
-Fabric to incorporate include lace, leather, wool, velvet, velour, cotton, chiffon, linen, and cotton.
+Everyday clothing items you can pair with your steampunk boots include skinny jeans or pencil skirts, peplum blouses, jackets or dresses.
+Consider including fabrics that are especially steampunk.

-Key motifs are well, key, to Steampunk, as well as chains, Victorian charms; watch works (gears and cogs) and octopi!
+Key motifs are well, key, to steampunk.
+So are chains, Victorian charms, watch works (gears and cogs), and octopi!